 "Will this help me achieve my Big Goal?"
 If the answer is no, keep move on and don't look back.
 The future is ahead, your goal is ahead - not behind you.

-What was your purpose to creating the piece, what do you want the piece to say, how do you want people to respond to it, at what point do you think it will it achieve your vision?
+What was your purpose in creating the piece, what do you want the piece to say, how do you want people to respond to it, at what point do you think it will achieve your vision?
 What do you love about the piece?

 Work towards achieving this equation: